iTwin/pcf/README.md

 ## Declarative Synchronization

 pcf allows you to represent your external source data in an iModel using two constructs: **DMO's** and **Nodes** (see definitions below).
-It makes sure that everything all the EC Entities corresponded to your source data are correctly inserted, updated, and deleted in your iModel.
+It makes sure that every EC Entity corresponding to your source data are correctly inserted, updated, and deleted in your iModel.
 With pcf, you also gain the power to organize [the hierarchy](https://www.itwinjs.org/bis/intro/information-hierarchy/) of your digital twin (iModel) so your end iTwin.js applications knows what to expect from your iModels.

 ## Minimized Runtime Error and Testing